eddmann/eddmann.github.io/_posts/2020/2020-10-23-allocating-and-notifying-secret-santas-via-email-using-clojure.md

   (mapcat random (group participants)))
 ```

-With the ability to now allocate participants I could then move on parsing a given listing and subsequently handle notifying them.
+With the ability to now allocate participants, I could then move on to parsing a given listing and subsequently handle notifying them.

 ```clojure
 (ns secret-santa.core